-Overarching Need Students literacy skills are low for students.
-Students in grade 3-5 show deficits related to
+Overarching Need Students literacy skills are low for all K-5 students.
+Students in grade 3-5 show deficits related to GMAS scores and CCRPI Content Mastery. iReady scores indicate a large population are not performing on grade level.
+Lexile scores are below grade level for 3rd and 5th grade students.
+A focus on vocabulary, reading comprehension and fluency/phonemic awareness should be the focus.

-GMAS scores.

 How severe is the need?
 High

-Is the need trending better or Better

-worse over time?
+Is the need trending better or worse over time?
+Worse

 Can Root Causes be Identified?
 Yes

-Priority Order 2
+Priority Order 3